nicolasgallardo/multiple_bebops/README.md

 3. Connect to the drone:
 >>  adb connect 192.168.43.1:9050

-type >> adb shell
+>>  adb shell
-type >> mount -o remount,rw /
+>>  mount -o remount,rw /

 4. >>  cd sbin

 5. >>  vi broadcom_setup.sh

 go with the cursor to the right position and type i to start writing, esc to stop and wq to exit. (or google the right vi commands :-)

 6. change field IFACE IP AP=”192.168.42.1” to IFACE IP AP=”192.168.42.x”, where x represents any number which you have not assigned to other drones